America's Water Infrastructure Act: Risk and Resilience Assessments and Emergency Response Plans

 Certify your Risk and Resilience Assessment and/or Emergency Response Plan

-The link below lists the community drinking water systems impacted by the risk and resilience assessment and emergency response plan certification requirements under Section 2013 of AWIA, as well as data on the community drinking water systems that have complied with the law.
+The link below lists the community drinking water systems covered by the risk and resilience assessment and emergency response plan certification requirements under Section 2013 of AWIA, as well as data on the community drinking water systems that have complied with the law.

 The EPA does not require water systems to use any designated standards, methods or tools to conduct the risk and resilience assessments or to prepare the emergency response plans required under AWIA Section 2013.
 Rather, community water systems must conduct risk and resilience assessments and prepare emergency response plans that meet the specific requirements outlined under AWIA Section 2013.